 \subsection{Dual Norms}

 Let us now briefly look at dual norms for the above defined coupled norms.
-The dual norms are useful in deriving excess risk bounds in Section 4.
-Due to space limitations we do not derive dual norms of all the coupled norms but give two examples to understand their nature.
-In order to derive the dual norms we first need to know the Schatten norms \citep{tomioka/nips13/abs-1303-6370} for the coupled tensor norms.
-Let us first define the Schatten $(p,q)$ norm denoted with an additional subscript notation $\underline{S_{p}/q}$, for the coupled norm $\| \mathcal{T} , M \|^{1}_{(\mathrm{O},\mathrm{O},\mathrm{O})}$ as follows,
+Dual norms are useful in deriving excess risk bounds, as discussed in Section 4.
+Due to space limitations we derive dual norms for only two coupled norms to better understand their nature.
+To derive them, we first need to know the Schatten norm \citep{tomioka/nips13/abs-1303-6370} for the coupled tensor norms.
+Let us first define the Schatten-$(p,q)$ norm for the coupled norm $\| \mathcal{T} , M \|^{1}_{(\mathrm{O},\mathrm{O},\mathrm{O})}$ with an additional subscript notation $\underline{S_{p}/q}$: